 Echeveria runyonii 'Topsy Turvy'

 Echeveria runyonii 'Topsy Turvy' is a fast-growing, rosette-forming succulent up to 10 inches (25 cm) in diameter.
 The leaves are pale blue-green to silvery-grey leaves often with pink tips.
 The rosettes grow up to 4 inches (10 cm) in diameter.
 Leaves are spatulate, strongly inversely keeled on the lower surface with leaf tips pointing inwards towards the center of the rosette, up to3 inches (7.5 cm) long, up 1 inch (2.5 cm) wide.
-The showy, bright orange flowers rise above the foliage on tall arching inflorescence, usually in late summer or fall.
+The showy, bright orange flowers rise above the foliage on a tall arching inflorescence, usually in late summer or fall.

 How to Grow and Care